voxeet/workshop-game-engines/docs/content/unity-streaming/rts-unity.md

   * The window will update and you can verify that the Packages-Dolby -> Millicast (RTS) package was installed.
   * Close the editor.

-?> Since this package is not yet published, we will have to perform this extra step:
-After installing, go into where the package is cached, which is generally within the project root: **Library/PackageCache** on Mac, and copy the **com.dolby.millicast[XXXX]** folder into the **Packages** folder under the project root.
-This is to allow us to run the sample scenes embedded in the package.

 #### Get Up And Running:

 #### Running the Streaming Sample Scene